Laparoscopic Vesicovaginal Fistula (VVF) Repair

 - Irritation and soreness in the vaginal area

-- Pelvic or lower abdominal pain (in some cases)
+- Pelvic or lower abdominal pain (in certain cases)

 - Emotional distress and social embarrassment